rtCamp/docs.rtcamp.com/rtdating/setup-home-page/index.markdown

 ### Success Stories:

-Stories option settings contains Title and Select Category options.
-Stories are nothing but the blog posts, you just to set category which one you want to show.
+Stories option settings contain Title and Select Category options.
+Stories are nothing but the WordPress blog posts, just to set category which one you want to show.

 ![stories](http://docs.rtcamp.com/wp-content/uploads/2014/11/stories1.png)